liamwhite/gc-netpad/README.md

 ### Compiling

-Enter client/, type 'make' to compile.
+Enter client/, type <code>make</code> to compile.

 Building the server assumes that you have a way to run the generated files, and that you already have devkitPro and libogc available.

-Enter server/
 <pre>
+$ cd gc-netpad/server
-export DEVKITPPC=/path/to/devkitppc
+$ export DEVKITPPC=/path/to/devkitppc
-export DEVKITPRO=/path/containing-libogc/
+$ export DEVKITPRO=/path/containing-libogc/
+$ make
 </pre>
-Type 'make' to compile.
-If you have wiiload in your environment, type 'make run' to wiiload the executable.
+If you have wiiload in your environment, type <code>make run</code> to wiiload the executable.

 ### Running